jet/dotnet-templates/propulsion-indexer/Indexer/README.md

 From the base of the repo, it's invoked as follows:

-    eqx init -A cosmos -c Export # once; make an empty container to Sync into dotnet run --project Indexer -g syncExport sync -c Export source eqx stats -A cosmos # get stats for Main store eqx stats -A cosmos -c Export # compare stats for exported version
+    eqx init -A cosmos -c Export # once; make an empty container to export into dotnet run --project Indexer -g syncExport export -c Export source eqx stats -A cosmos # get stats for Main store eqx stats -A cosmos -c Export # compare stats for exported version

 - `syncExport` is a _Processor Name_ (aka Consumer Group Name) that is different to the one used for the Indexing behavior (`defaultIndexer` in the example above)
-- `source` is a mandatory subcommand of the `sync` command; you can supply the typical arguments to control the ChangeFeed as one would for `index` or `snapshot`
+- `source` is a mandatory subcommand of the `export` command; you can supply the typical arguments to control the ChangeFeed as one would for `index` or `snapshot`

-:bulb: **NOTE** The Sync process only writes events.
+:bulb: **NOTE** The Export process only writes events.
 Each write will replace any snapshots stored in the `u`nfolds space in the Tip with an empty list.
 This means your next step after 'exporting' will frequently be to point the `EQUINOX_COSMOS_CONTAINER` at the exported version and then run the `snapshot` subcommand (while the system will work without doing so, each initial load will be less efficient).

-:bulb: **ASIDE:** You could run the `sync` concurrently with the `snapshot`; the outcome would be correct, but it would typically be inefficient as they'd be duelling for the same RU capacity.
+:bulb: **ASIDE:** You could run the `export` concurrently with the `snapshot`; the outcome would be correct, but it would typically be inefficient as they'd be duelling for the same RU capacity.
 Also, depending on whether or not the source events are stored compactly (using Events In Tip), the streams may be written to many times in the course of the export (and each of those appends would mark that stream 'dirty' and hence trigger another visit by the `snapshot` processing)

 ## Example: exporting to a local database from a production environment